 By rising above poverty, your story will go down in history inspiring people for generations to come.
 This is motivating because simply by positively changing yourself, you will positively change others.

 Think you need money to achieve your dreams?
-Think again.
+Bob Dylan in “Like a Rolling Stone” thinks otherwise.
 You’re so much better off with little to no money, even if you’re launching a business.
 When you have no money, you have the freedom to pursue your dreams without the fear of losing money or putting yourself in financial ruin.
 Fear is the biggest deterrent of success.
-The fear of losing money is probably the biggest for most; and you can easily be fearless by being poor.
+The fear of losing money is probably the biggest for most.
+So you can easily be fearless by being poor because what do you have to lose?

 Here are a few tips to achieve your big dreams with little money:

-- Use your talents – You can develop many talents over your lifetime, but there are some that you were born with and were meant to use.
+– Use your talents – You can develop many talents over your lifetime, but there are some that you were born with and were meant to use.
 They give you an advantage over other people.
-Properly harness their power and you’ll find that you can achieve what you desire in life.
+Harness their power and you’ll find that you can achieve what you desire in life.
 “Use what your mama gave you” is another way to put it.

 – Use the internet – If you’re reading this article then you have access to the internet.
 The web is one of the greatest and cheapest (often free) tools to help you chase your dreams.
 It’s a time suck for some people, but if you can stay focused, the internet can be a place of limitless opportunities.

 – Grow your mind – Knowledge doesn’t discriminate.
 Rich or poor, you can have all the knowledge you desire.
 You might not get the greatest education in school, but you can take it upon yourself to learn and fill in the gaps that public and higher education misses.
 Knowledge has more power than any pile of money.
 Read articles on the internet, watch educational TV shows, or borrow books from the library.
 It’s up to you to become educated.